chrisfarnham/seefarblog/_sections/KH1_Speaker_Wire_Antenna.md

 ![](PXL_20251004_211313130.jpg)

-The contact map below shows I made plenty of connections.
+The map below shows I made plenty of contacts.

 ![](Screenshot 2025-10-05 at 8.45.26 AM.png)